columbia-applied-data-science/rosetta/README.md

 ### Code

-You can check the latest sources with
+You can get the latest sources with

     git clone git://github.com/columbia-applied-data-science/rosetta